 - a.
-Chair the School Safety Team as provided in N.J.S.A.
-18A:37-21; - Lead the investigation of incidents of harassment, intimidation, or bullying in the school; and 5512/Page 8 of 14 Harassment, Intimidation and Bullying - c.
+Chair the School Safety/Climate Team as provided in N.J.S.A.
+18A:37-21; - b.
+Lead the investigation of incidents of harassment, intimidation, or bullying in the school; and - c.
 Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, or bullying in the school. - 3.
-A School Safety Team shall be formed in each school in the district to develop, foster, and maintain a positive school climate by focusing on the on-going systemic operational procedures and educational practices in the school, and to address issues such as harassment, intimidation, or bullying that affect school climate and culture.
-Each School Safety Team shall meet, at a minimum two times per school year.
-The School Safety Team shall consist of the Principal or the Principal's designee who, if possible, shall be a senior administrator in the school and the following appointees of the Principal: a teacher in the school; a school Anti-Bullying Specialist; a parent of a student in the school; and other members to be determined by the Principal.
+A School Safety/Climate Team shall be formed in each school in the district to develop, foster, and maintain a positive school climate by focusing on the on-going systemic operational procedures and educational practices in the school, and to address issues such as harassment, intimidation, or bullying that affect school climate and culture.
+Each School Safety/Climate Team shall meet, at a minimum two times per school year.
+The School Safety/Climate Team shall consist of the Principal or the Principal's designee who, if possible, shall be a senior administrator in the school and the following appointees of the Principal: a teacher in the school; a school Anti-Bullying Specialist; a parent of a student in5512/Page 6 of 15 Harassment, Intimidation and Bullying the school; and other members to be determined by the Principal.
 The school Anti-Bullying Specialist shall serve as the chair of the School Safety Team.

-The School Safety Team shall:
+The School Safety/Climate Team shall:

-- Receive records of all complaints of harassment, intimidation, or bullying of students that have been reported to the Principal; - b.
+- a.
+Receive records of all complaints of harassment, intimidation, or bullying of students that have been reported to the Principal; - b.
 Receive copies of all report prepared after an investigation of an incident of harassment, intimidation, or bullying; - c.
 Identify and address patterns of harassment, intimidation, or bullying of students in the school; - d.
 Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - e.
 Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students; - f.
 Participate in the training required pursuant to the provisions of N.J.S.A.
 18A:37-13 et seq. and other training which the Principal or the district Anti-Bullying Coordinator may request.
-The School Safety Team shall be provided professional development opportunities that may address effective practices of successful school climate programs or approaches; and - g.
+The School Safety/Climate Team shall be provided professional development opportunities that may address effective practices of successful school climate programs or approaches; and - g.
 Execute such other duties related to harassment, intimidation, or bullying as requested by the Principal or district Anti-Bullying Coordinator.

 Notwithstanding any provision of N.J.S.A.
-18A:37-21 to the contrary, a parent who is a member of the School Safety Team shall not participate in the activities of the team set forth in 3. a., b., or c. above or any other activities of the team which may compromise the confidentiality of a student, consistent with, at a minimum, the requirements of the Family Educational Rights and Privacy Act (20 U.S.C.
+18A:37-21 to the contrary, a parent who is a member of the School Safety/Climate Team and other members of the School Safety/Climate Team who are not authorized to access student records pursuant to N.J.A.C.
+6A:32-7.5 shall only participate in regard to general school climate issues and shall not participate in activities that may compromise a student's confidentiality.
+Such member shall not receive confidential student information; participate in the activities of the Team set forth in 3. a., b., or c. above; or participate in any other activities of the Team which may compromise the confidentiality of a student, consistent with, at a minimum, the requirements of the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232 and 34 CFR Part 99), N.J.A.C.
 6A:32-7, Students Records and N.J.A.C.
-6A:14-2.9, Student Records.
+6A: 14-2.9, Student Records.